If you are wondering why you haven’t received any new articles or stories from me it’s because my website had a meltdown.

 Basically, a website needs a place to save all its information but if you just save it to your computer then only you have access to it.

-Instead, you purchase a hosting package which you can think of as a large storage centre that is connected to the internet where they store all your files on a server for a monthly or yearly fee.
+Instead, you purchase a hosting package that you can think of as a large storage centre that is connected to the internet where they store all your files on a server for a monthly or yearly fee.

 But sometimes things go wrong.